MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-assessment-scan-external-list.md

 ## Preparing for Migration

 Build out a plan for the external lists.
-It is possible to configure Hybrid BCS to access on-premises data from SharePoint Online, but this will require some planning.
+It is possible to configure Hybrid BCS to access on-premises data from SharePoint, but this will require some planning.

 See[Migration Assessment Scan: BCS](migration-assessment-scan-bcs.md) for more information about BCS